doc4d/4d-web-studio/docs/ORDA/orda-classes.md

 $nextHigh:=ds.Employee(1).getNextWithHigherSalary()
 ```

-Developers can not only use these functions in local datastores, but also in client/server and remote architectures (see the full example [below](#example-with-remote-datastore)):
+Developers can not only use these functions in local datastores, but also in remote architectures:

 ```4d
  //$cityManager is the reference of a remote datastore